-We're 6 weeks into the year and there have already been 11 officers shot to death
+It's February and there have already been 13 officers shot to death

 Richardson Police Officer David Sherrard

-Sherrard, 37, was shot and killed when he responded with other officers to a shots fired call at an apartment complex in Richardson.
+Sherrard, 37, was shot and killed on February 7 when he responded with other officers to a shots fired call at an apartment complex in Richardson.

 When they arrived, police found a person suffering from a gunshot wound.
 While some officers provided first aid to that individual, who later died, an investigation led others to a nearby apartment.